longhang2004/movie-booking-microservice/README.md

 SPRING_DATASOURCE_PASSWORD=your-password
 ```

 Replace your-azure-sql-server, yourdb, your-username, and your-password with your actual Azure SQL Server details.
+Of course, you can use your local database, or another cloud database if you want to, as long as you fill in all the fields in the ```.env``` file.

 ### Build the project